AnthonyMastrean/anthonymastrean.github.com/source/watching-list/index.markdown

 footer: true
 ---

-Tech talks, conference videos, and other presentations that you _must_ watch and rewatch every year!
+Tech-talks, conference videos, and other presentations that you should watch every year!

 **[Cultural Change is Free](http://vimeo.com/4670102)** John Seddon